Letgo: History

 The app launched in Canada in October 2016 and in Norway in November 2016.

 In September 2019, Naspers spun off its investments in Letgo into a separate company, Prosus.

 In March 2020, competitor OfferUp announced they would be acquiring Letgo.

-As of September 21, 2020, Letgo has officially become a part of OfferUp.
+As of September 21, 2020, Letgo officially became a part of OfferUp.

 Growth

 By September 2015, the company said its app had two million downloads and half a million product listings.
 Comscore said it was the second-fastest growing app in the U.S., in 2017.
 As of January 2018, the app had about 75 million downloads, compared to 30 million in August 2016.
 It had 200 million listings for secondhand goods and about three billion messages were exchanged between users.
 The company said it had monthly repeated visitors in the "tens of millions".
 In August 2018, the company reported the app had more than 100 million downloads and 400 million.
 Listings were up about 65% during the first eight months of 2018.